Azure Machine Learning vs Flyte

 ✦ Azure Machine Learning highlights

-• Automated ML — Automates model selection and tuning
+• Automated ML — Automates model selection and hyperparameter tuning

-• Integration with Azure Services — Seamless integration with Azure tools
+• Integration with Azure Services — Connects with Azure Data Lake, Synapse, and more

 ✦ Flyte highlights